All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can I switch GLP-1 medications to break a plateau?

 Switching medications is an option in some cases.
 For example, patients who have plateaued on semaglutide may respond to tirzepatide, which works on both GLP-1 and GIP receptors.
-However, this decision should be made with your provider based on your full clinical picture, not as a panic response to a temporary stall.
+But this decision should be made with your provider based on your full clinical picture, not as a panic response to a temporary stall.

 Is it possible that my body has reached its natural set point?